Subscribe

 A business analyst dives deep into a customer’s workflows and analyzes stakeholder feedback to help a client formulate what their wants look like and align a customer’s vision with what a development team is producing.
 They translate an abstract product idea into a set of tangible requirements.

-What a BA enriches a product development team with is a profound understanding of business processes from various perspectives and the ability to shape up a software product that creates maximum business value.
+A BA enriches a product development team with a profound understanding of business processes from various perspectives and the ability to shape up a software product that creates maximum business value.
 A business analyst may step in even before a software development team structure is defined and continue to bridge the gap between the customer and the team during later stages of development.

 • Holds responsibility for a product vision and evolution

-• Makes sure a final product meets customer requirements
+• Makes sure the final product meets customer requirements

 Holding more responsibility for a product’s success than any other development team member, a product owner is a decision-maker.
 Balancing both business needs and market trends, they define a business strategy, shape up the product vision, make sure it satisfies customer needs, and manage a product backlog.
-Associated mainly with flexible Agile environments, a product owner must work well in scenarios where requirements and workflows frequently change.
+Associated mainly with flexible Agile environments, a product owner is particularly useful in scenarios where requirements and workflows frequently change.

 The responsibilities of a BA and a PO sound quite similar.
 What’s the difference between the two, and is there a need for both in one project?

 The critical difference is that a product owner provides the vision of a product without diving deep into how it is technically implemented, while a business analyst bridges the gap between a customer and a team, being a bit more on the technical side.
-So, a PO is more customer-oriented, while a BA is often more focused on the project.
-Professional business analysts are usually qualified to take over some of a product owner’s tasks, like managing the product backlog, modeling workflows, and others.
+So, a PO is more customer-oriented, while a BA is often more focused on the technicalities of the project.
+Professional business analysts are usually qualified to take over some of a product owner’s tasks, like managing the product backlog and modeling workflows, among other responsibilities.

 • Makes sure a product or its part is delivered on time and within budget